bunsenstraat/remix-3box-plugin/README.md

 This plugin provides an interface for remix plugins to interact with 3Box spaces.

-3Box provides private key-value storage linked to your eth address.
+3Box itself provides private key-value storage linked to your eth address.
 Read more about it <a target=_blank href='https://docs.3box.io/api/storage'>https://docs.3box.io/api/storage</a>

 Your plugin can basically call these functions if the user has activated the 3BOX plugin.